 - Ewart Fellowships: Eligible in third year, based on coursework, teaching, initial research, and performance on qualifying examination.

 - Weissberger, DeRight, and Lattimore Fellowships: Eligible in fourth and fifth years, based on research accomplishment.

 - Moses Passer Fellowship: Awarded annually to a deserving doctoral student on the basis of his/her academic scholarship.

-- Hooker and Messersmith Fellowships: Eligible after qualifying exam; University fellowships based on overall accomplishment.
+- Hooker and Messersmith Fellowships: Eligible after completing qualifying examination; University fellowships based on overall accomplishments.